Andrew-Chen-Wang/cookiecutter-django-ec2-github/README.rst

 12. After creating this role, in the next few steps, we'll be needing access to Parameter Store, the place where we store our servers' environment variables.
 To do this, go to the role and create an inline policy.
-Use JSON and replace the Resource value with your account ID and change "PROJECT" to your path prefix.
+Use JSON and replace the Resource value with your account ID, change the region (e.g. us-east-2) and change "PROJECT" to your path prefix.
 Your path prefix might be your project's name but all uppercase.
-This will be better known once we get to the step about Parameter Store:
+This will be better known once we get to the step about Parameter Store.
+    The role can be called "project-read-parameters":

     .. code-block:: json